vaadin/bakery-app-starter-flow-spring/README.md

 Default credentials are admin@vaadin.com/admin for admin access and barista@vaadin.com/barista for normal user access.

-Spring boot's developer tools is enabled by default.
-Live reload is supported and browser extensions can be found at http://livereload.com/extensions/.

 Note that when running in development mode, the application will not work in IE11.

 # Running Integration Tests and Linter